Logo

 Asking for Help - attempt #3

-In the meantime, clearly I continue to have a payroll issue to resolve and I went to the Partner Online Technical Communities to get some “free” help.
+In the meantime, clearly, I continue to have a payroll issue to resolve and I went to the Partner Online Technical Communities to get some "free" help.
 It took 2-3 days for someone to respond to my post but when they did, they did help me sort through some other possible areas to check.

 At the end of this all, I resolved it before getting any support from the 3 sources I tried - meaning I created a workaround to be able to post but we still have never resolved why it happened in the first place.
-My message to support teams out there: It’s payroll, people!
-That can’t wait!
-The online tech communities helped me look at things to continue to find a solution but in the end, I was left unsupported by the businesses I am supposedly “partnered” with and that was very frustrating.
+My message to support teams out there: It's payroll, people!
+I can't wait!
+The online tech communities helped me look at things to continue to find a solution but in the end, I was left unsupported by the businesses I am supposedly "partnered" with and that was very frustrating.

 The Lesson Learned

-I do like running into situations like this every once in a while, because it is a reminder of what I strive to do differently in my business and always have in my years of consulting.
-Please don’t misinterpret this to be anti-Microsoft, what I describe above you will find at EVERY other large firm out there doing ERP business or other things requiring software support.
-Unfortunately no one has this market covered when it comes to sub-standard support and there are diamonds in the rough out there in the large firms that do care - it’s just hard to find them!
+I do like running into situations like this every once in a while because it is a reminder of what I strive to do differently in my business and always have in my years of consulting.
+Please don't misinterpret this to be anti-Microsoft, what I describe above people will find at EVERY other large firm out there doing ERP business or other things requiring software support.
+Unfortunately, no one has this market covered when it comes to sub-standard support and there are diamonds in the rough out there in the large firms that do care - it's just hard to find them!

 Update 1 (April 4, 2011)